postgis/postgis/java/ejb3/README.txt

 Since it is useful to display screenshots in a tutorial this has been written as a PDF and the document and source are available here.

+COMPILING:

+Run "ant" to compile.

+The postgis.jar, pgjdbc.jar and the other needed libs have to be put in the lib/ subdirectory.

+If your JBOSS is not installed in C:\jboss-4.0.4.GA, fix the path in the build.xml.